KaySackey/Nemo/README.rst

 Indentation Rules
 -----------------------------------
-- All grouped control tags must appear on the same line.
+All grouped control tags must have the same indentation.
 These are:
 	- if / elif / else / endif
 	- for / endfor
 	- while / endwhile

-- The scope of a Nemo block is determined by indentation.
+The scope of a Nemo block is determined by indentation.
 Thus all of its contents, including bare HTML must be indented to the right of it.
 It doesn't matter precisely how much a bare HTML block is indented, and consistency is unimportant.

 HTML Escaping
 -----------------------------------